JanHendrikVanHeusden/Eratosthenes/README.md

 In other words, the naive "*try divide*" algorithm is more versatile and scalable (albeit slow), but for comparison it is pushed into the harness dictated by the "*sieve of Eratosthenes*" algoritm.

 ##### Details
-Furhter details of the results can be found in the kdoc header of each class file.
+Further details of the results can be found in the kdoc header of each class file.

 #### Memory usage
 * For the non-reactive approaches, the memory usage is determined statically during execution, and is output to the terminal.